Efficient HDR Reconstruction from Real-World Raw Images

-Fig. \ref{visul_real} compares results from two high dynamic range scenes, where our method achieves significantly better visualization.
+Compared with previous methods, our method achieves state-of-the-art performance in visual quality and quantitative metrics.
+Fig. \ref{visul_real} compares results from HDR scenes, where our method achieves significantly better visualization.
 Our method can recover both fine details in overexposed regions and rich colors in underexposed areas without introducing artifacts (see rows 1 and 2).
 Compared to AHDRNet, our method can effectively remove noise and preserve the structure of dark regions.
+Tab. \ref{tab_real} shows that our method is far less computationally (FLOPs) intensive than AHDRNet \cite{2019Attention} and HDR-Transformer at similar PSNR.
 Notably, the alignment module in DeepHDR, AHDRNet, HDR-Transformer, and NHDRRNet requires many line buffers, making it challenging to deploy on resource-limited edge devices.
-Notably, HDR-Transformer fails to perform inference even on RTX 3090 devices.
-In contrast, our method can alleviate ghost artifacts without relying on any alignment module and addresses color cast issues in raw images, as evident in the visual results of Fig. \ref{visual_fuji}, Fig. \ref{visul_chen}, and Fig. \ref{visul_real}.
+HDR-Transformer fails to perform inference even on RTX 3090 devices.
+In contrast, our method can alleviate ghost artifacts without relying on any alignment module and addresses color cast issues in raw images.